-- Do they rely less on pictures and more on print when reading? - Do they have a growing sight vocabulary? - Do they use beginning, middle, and ending sounds to read unknown words? - Are they monitoring meaning and rereading when they lose meaning? - Do they easily move from one line of text to the next when making a return sweep? - Have they started to use punctuation to gain meaning and as a key to reading dialogue? - Do they make more accurate predictions? - Can they connect the text to past experiences? - 4.
-As children read, suggest reading strategies if they are struggling: "Try saying the beginning of the word.
+4. As children read, suggest a reading strategy if they are struggling: "Try saying the beginning of the word.
 Try looking at the picture for help."
-Encourage children to take a guess or read past the unknown word. - 5.
-Possible teaching points to address based on your observations: - Review how to find a known part in an unknown word. - Show children how to use analogies to move from the known to the unknown when encountering new words. - Work with suffixes and prefixes. - Review using grammar (syntax) to unlock words by considering the sentence structure or parts of speech in the sentence. - Explore the story grammar-characters, setting, problem, and so on. - Review how to determine what is important in a picture or sentence. - Model asking questions or making "I wonder . . ." statements to extend comprehension. - Call attention to the contractions and the use of an apostrophe to take the place of the missing letters. - Review using punctuation marks to guide the meaning-making process.
-Point out the use of an apostrophe in the possessive form of Ruby (Ruby's) and the use of quotation marks, commas, and question marks in dialogue. - Work with words with initial consonant blends and digraphs. - Call attention to the sequence of events in the story. - Model how to revisit the text to find specific examples or ideas in the story.
+Encourage children to take a guess or read past the unknown word and returning to it after completing the sentence.

+5. Possible teaching points to address based on your observations:

+- Review how to find a known part in an unknown word. - Show children how to use analogies to move from the known to the unknown when encountering new words. - Work with suffixes and prefixes. - Review using grammar (syntax) to unlock words by considering the sentence structure or parts of speech in the sentence. - Explore the story grammar characters, setting, problem, solution, and so on. - Review how to determine what is important in a picture or sentence. - Model asking questions or making "I wonder . . ." statements to extend comprehension. - Call attention to the contractions and the use of an apostrophe to take the place of the missing letters. - Review using punctuation marks to guide the meaning-making process.
+Point out the use of an apostrophe in the possessive form of Ruby (Ruby's) and the use of quotation marks, commas, and question marks in dialogue.

+- Work with words with initial consonant blends and digraphs. - Call attention to the sequence of events in the story. - Model how to revisit the text to find specific examples or ideas in the story.
 Revisit RUBY'S WHISTLE to find clues about how Ruby felt in different parts of the story.